 The girl’s pretended to plop a scoop of dough, one at a time, on the cookie sheet.
 Next, they put the cookies in Emily’s play oven.
 After about five minutes the girls looked excited as they pretended to smell the cookies baking.
 “Oh, I can hardly wait to eat my cookie!
 Sara exclaimed as she jumped up and down.
 A few seconds later, Katie (mama) told Sara she could take the cookies out of the oven.

 Sara put imaginary hot pad gloves on.
 Next, she opened the oven door and pulled out a tray of freshly baked chocolate chip cookies.
 Sitting them on the counter she grabbed a pretend spatula and pretend plates.
 She expertly served up 2 pretend chocolate chip cookies on the girl’s pretend plate.
-As the girls lifted their imaginary cookie to their mouths they made sounds like, “mmmm” and “oooh,” in order to express how delicious the cookies tasted.
+As the girls lifted their imaginary cookie to their mouths they made sounds like, “mm” and “ooh,” to express how delicious the cookies tasted.
 Suddenly Emily realized she was hungry.

 Just then Emily’s sister Molly called for Emily.
-“It’s time for lunch Emmy.”
-Emily told the girls she had to go but they were welcomed to stay and play.
+“It’s time for lunch Emmy!”
+Emily told the girls she had to go but they could to stay and play, if they wanted.
 The girls told Emily they were hungry too.
-Sara said, “We’ll go home and eat lunch too Emmy but we will be back as soon as we are done.”“Great!” replied Emily, “See you after lunch.”
+Sara said, “We’ll go home and eat lunch too Emmy but we will be back as soon as we eat.”“Great!” replied Emily, “See you after lunch.”

 As Emily and Molly were walking to the house they saw Miley slowly making her way toward them.
 “Emily,” Miley, began with a sadness in her voice.
-Emmy noticed her head was bent down, “I’m sorry I was being bossy again, can we start over?”
+Emmy noticed her head hanging down, “I’m sorry I was being bossy again, can we start over?”